adeelmalik78/adeelmalik78/README.md

 ### Hi there 👋

+I'm not a dev but very passionate about source code, open source and general tinkering of ideas.

 <!--
 **adeelmalik78/adeelmalik78** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.